RedBearSys/RedBear.LogHub/README.md

   </nlog>
   ```

-You should then create log entries in your applicatio in the [usual way](https://github.com/nlog/nlog/wiki/Tutorial#writing-log-messages).
+You should then create log entries in your application in the [usual way](https://github.com/nlog/nlog/wiki/Tutorial#writing-log-messages).

 ## Receiving log entries
 Run LogHub from your start menu.
 It will launch as a system tray application, so double-click the tray icon to display the main user interface.